Roboflow MCP Server + Skills

 Which agents are supported?

-The plugin manifest ships for Claude Code and Codex.
+Install snippets are provided for Claude Code, Claude Desktop, Codex, and Cursor.
 The Skills CLI installs standalone Skills into Claude Code, Cursor, OpenCode, and any agent that reads SKILL.md files.
 The MCP server itself works with anything that speaks MCP over streamable HTTP.

 Do I need to install anything locally?